skygate/skylabs-redux/docs/tutorial.md

 In `src` create folder `reducers`.
 In this folder create file `reducers.js`.

 As you know, reducer on the input gets a current state.
 But...
 What if our app just start and there is no current state yet?
-For this case, we prepare `initialState` variable.
+In such case, we prepare `initialState` variable.

 ```javascript
 const initialState = {